All Products

 Inconsistent CPU utilization across proxy nodes

-If specific proxy nodes in an instance that uses the cluster architecture or read/write splitting architecture have high CPU utilization whereas other proxy nodes have low CPU utilization, perform the following steps to troubleshoot the issue:
+If the instance uses a cluster architecture or a read/write splitting architecture, and you find that some proxy nodes have high CPU utilization while other proxy nodes have low CPU utilization, you can follow these steps to troubleshoot and optimize.

 Solutions

-Perform one of the following operations based on whether connection usage is evenly distributed:
+Take the following measures based on whether the connection usage is balanced:

-• If connection usage is evenly distributed, restart the client or proxy node on which business applications are deployed to redistribute connections.
-For more information about how to restart a proxy node, see Restart or rebuild proxy nodes.
+• If the connection usage is balanced: Restart the client of the service or the proxy node to reallocate connections.
+To restart a proxy node, see Restart or rebuild a proxy node.

-• If connection usage is unevenly distributed, the uneven distribution is usually caused by a large scale of pipeline or batch operations.
-You can reduce the scale of pipeline or batch operations, for example, by splitting the operations into multiple smaller operations.
+• If the connection usage is unbalanced: This is usually caused by oversized pipeline or batch operations.
+You can reduce the scale of these operations, for example, by splitting them into multiple smaller operations.